World Series: Why 2016 is the year of the underdog

 The year of the bulldog

-Down under, the Western Bulldogs beat Sydney 89-67 to win Australian Rules Football's Premiership for the first time since 1954.
+Down under, the Western Bulldogs beat Sydney 89-67 to win their first Australian Football League Premiership since 1954.

-Elsewhere in Australia, Cronulla Sharks won their first-ever National Rugby League Premiership final, beating Melbourne Storm 14-12 to end 50 years of hurt, reducing skipper Paul Gallen to tears.
+Elsewhere, Cronulla Sharks won their first-ever National Rugby League Premiership final, beating Melbourne Storm 14-12 to end 50 years of hurt, reducing skipper Paul Gallen to tears.

 Eder's redemption